cfengine/documentation/guide/faq/enterprise-report-collection.markdown

 skipped, in case the total number of hosts listed in `lastseen` database are over the LICENSED number.

+### Can cf-hub host count be different from Mission Portal ?

+Yes, it can be.
+Mission Portal only sees the hosts which `cf-hub` has put into the PostgreSQL database.
+`cf-hub` can skip hosts for a few reasons, for example if they are in [`exclude_hosts`](cf-hub#exclude_hosts), or if it has reached the license count.
+Thus, it is possible to appear to be within license count in Mission Portal, but cf-hub is detecting that you are over license.
+If you believe you should be within license count, the [Host DELETE API]([Host REST API#Remove host from the hub]) can be used to remove old / inactive hosts.

 ## When is a hub behaving as **over-licensed** ?

 When the number of hosts in the `lastseen` database (viewable with